 - Public Technical Identifiers (PTI) – an affiliate of ICANN, PTI is responsible for the operational aspects of coordinating the Internet’s unique identifiers & performs the IANA functions for domains, number resources & protocol parameters.

 “I’m very happy that David is here to engage with the Asia stakeholders.
-We hope that through this trip, we can increase the region’s contribution & participation to ICANN, especially from the technical perspective,” said Jia-Rong Low, Vice President & Managing Director, ICANN Asia Pacific.
+We hope that through this trip, we can increase the region’s contribution and participation to ICANN, especially from the technical perspective,” said Jia-Rong Low, Vice President & Managing Director, ICANN Asia Pacific.

 Office of the CTO (OCTO)